whoop-t/baller-cli/README.md

 # Baller cli
-### ⚠️ This is in testing phase still, dont expect to work if you stumble on to this
+### ⚠️ This is in testing phase still, may have issues

-Quickly create standardized branch and PR with JIRA metadata on using only ticket number.
+Quickly create standardized branch and PR with JIRA metadata on using ticket number.

 Install:
 ```